FelixLoether/Resizer/README.md

 Constructs a new resizer for the with the given sizes and configurations.
 See the Attributes section above for information about the arguments.

 #### *Resizer*.resize_image(image)
 Resizes `image` to each of the sizes.
+The resulting images' width or height may be 1 pixel less than the requested size.

 ##### Parameters
 - `image`: Must be either an Image object or something the Image constructor can take as its `source` argument.